michal-harish/spark-on-hbase/README.md

 - Write more comprehensive tutorial, generating larger table, writing a distributed algorithm over one column family and bulk-loading the result mutation into the second column family.
 - Add implicit Ordering[K] for all HBaseRDD representations since HBase is ordered by definition
 - investigate table.rdd.mapValues(Tags).collect.foreach(println) => WARN ClosureCleaner: Expected a closure; got org.apache.spark.hbase.examples.simple.HBaseTableSimple$$anon$2, while table.select(Tags) works fine
+- multiple transformations over the same result could be optimised as long as they all use the cell scanner - but some transformations access columns directly so maybe too awkward to abstract